danzuep/MailKitSimplified/README.md

     .GetMessageSummariesAsync(MessageSummaryItems.UniqueId);
 ```

-To asynchronously monitor the mail folder for incoming messages:
+To asynchronously monitor the mail folder for incoming messages (using OnArrivalAsync):

 ```csharp
 await new MailFolderMonitor(imapReceiver).SetMessageSummaryParts()